-He examines the role that ‘magic mushrooms’ may – or may not – have played in the creation of Alice’s Wonderland and other forms of Victorian fairy art, even perhaps the way in which the liberty-cap mushroom was ultimately responsible for the development of garden gnomes.
-He points out that Alice is full of “mushrooms and hallucinatory potions, mindbending and shapeshifting motifs” but there is no evidence that Charles Dodgson (‘Lewis Carroll’) had ever taken drugs - other than a moderate consumption of alcohol.
+He examines how ‘magic mushrooms’ may – or may not – have been responsible for the creation of Alice’s Wonderland and other forms of Victorian fairy art, even perhaps the way in which the liberty-cap mushroom was ultimately responsible for the development of garden gnomes.
+He points out that Alice is full of “mushrooms and hallucinatory potions, mind-bending and shapeshifting motifs” but there is no evidence that Charles Dodgson (‘Lewis Carroll’) had ever taken drugs other than a moderate consumption of alcohol.
 However, a clever piece of sleuthing at the Bodleian Library reveals that he had probably read a chapter in a book on the use of fly-agaric mushrooms in Russia.

 If Dodgson’s acquaintance with hallucinogenic substances was at second hand, many other nineteenth century literary figures were more deeply involved.
 Thomas de Quincy, in his Confessions of an English Opium Eater helped formulate the image of opium as a romantic and transgressive drug.
 The romantic, elitist image of the artistic opium taker was further promoted by the Club des Hachischins, which met for a few years in the 1840s.
 It was a sort of literary salon, which originally met at the Hotel Pimodan on the Isle St Louis in Paris.
 Members were invited with the promise that “you will have your share of a light dinner, and await the hallucination”.